 Now that we have seen both the benefits and the downsides of boomerang employees, the ball is in your court.
 The dilemma of hiring boomerang employees doesn’t seem to fade since the cost comes with both positives and negatives.
 If you consider that a returning employee can benefit your business, then go ahead and hire them.
 But, considering the downsides, if you think that it is not a good option, then there is always room for fresh budding talents!

-Take advantage of our complimentary coaching introduction to determine whether coaching is for you.
-We provide coaching advice throughout Australia remotely via Skype and Zoom, over the telephone and in person at Neutral Bay on Sydney’s North Shore.
+Take advantage of our complimentary career coaching session to determine whether coaching is for you.
+We provide career coaching advice throughout Australia remotely, over the telephone and in person at Neutral Bay on Sydney’s North Shore.